SFarida/abijanais/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, you can simply open the index.html file with your favorite browser.

 <!--
 Example command: